unaxlasa/Water-Tank-Project/README.md

 [Here](https://github.com/unaxlasa/Water-Tank-Project/blob/main/README.md) the link to the Readme file.

 ### Project objectives
 The objective of this project is to control a water tank using ATMega328p microcontroller and C language .
 In order to do so, we have to use some sensor to measure the level of the water while it is empty or filling the tank during the day, the sensors checked it is rainy or not.
 If the tank full the system close the pump till the water level decreased.
 It is the same situation about valve, if the tank empty the valve is closed till the water level increased.
-If it is rain the valve stay half open.
+If it is raining the valve will stay half open.

 ## Circuit Diagram and Flowchart
 **Circuit Diagram**